 As soon as we arrived in the South of France, we started looking for fields of lavender and sunflowers.
 Unfortunately, it was too late in the season and the sunflowers were dry and dead and the lavender had been harvested.
 I looked at my boyfriend and we sighed.
 If only we could ever go back again to the Provence to see the lavender bloom and the sunflower fields… Flash forward a few years and off we went this summer.
-We jumped on a plane to Nice, rented a little car and drove to the hearth of the Luberon region in France to find the lavender and sunflowers.
+We jumped on a plane to Nice, rented a little car, and drove to the heart of the Luberon region in France to find the lavender and sunflowers.
 Check out our stunning 2-day Summer Road Trip to find the Lavender fields in Provence!

 2-Day Summer Road Trip To See Lavender Fields in the Provence, France

 Lavender in the Provence

 If you think of France, you see rows of purple lavender disappearing in the distance.
 The Provence in the South of France is undeniably linked to lavender fields.